AdaptiveResonance/MC.exe_Majestic_Update_Project/README.md

 Community AI update project for the MC.exe program which was no longer officially supported.

-This overhaul update focuses primarily on optimizing the AI and other mathematical valuesto be MUCH more reliable and self sufficient.
+This overhaul update focuses primarily on optimizing the AI and other mathematical values to be MUCH more reliable and self sufficient.

 Check the main-release for personal installation.
 Language support packs for English, Russian and French will also hopefully be added.